linode/docs/docs/websites/cms/cpanel-on-centos.md

 #### Using Linode Nameservers

-If you intend to use Linode's nameservers (or those provided by a third party) for authoritative DNS services, make sure you select "Disabled" in the "Name Server" column:
+If you intend to use Linode's nameservers (or those provided by a third party) for authoritative DNS services, make sure you select *Disabled* in the *Name Server* column:

 [![cPanel DNS server selection using Linode nameservers.](/docs/assets/273-cpanel-whm-04-01-nameservers-linode-large.png)](/docs/assets/273-cpanel-whm-04-01-nameservers-linode-large.png)